UCDavisLibrary/check_processing/README.md

 **update_alma.py**
 1. Queries Alma API for invoices waiting payments.
 This value is set when library finance exports the initial XML file from Alma.
 Requires several API calls, which are done in parallel.
 2. Queries KFS Oracle Database for invoices using invoice numbers to see if they have been paid.
 Drops records if vendor_id is not correct or if two records have matching invoice ids.
 Retrieves the following fields: ```keys = ['doc_num', 'vendor_id', 'vendor_name', 'num','check_num', 'pay_amt', 'pay_date', 'doc_type']```
-3. Left joins Alma and KFS data.
+3. Left joins Alma and KFS data on invoice number.
 Logs if discrepancy in charge is more than 1% of Alma record.
-4. Creates an XML which will be updated to Alma to update invoices statuses
+4. Creates an XML which will be uploaded to Alma to update invoice statuses.
+Copies XML to archive (/apachearchive/alma_input).
+Export fields ```('Doc #', 'Vender #', 'Vender Name','Invoice #','Check #','Amount','Date')``` as check_information_report.csv. <Not sure how xml makes it into Alma - must be uploaded by library finance.>
+5. Marks log file as most recent log.
 ### Logging: ###
 Each time a script is run, it will generate an individual log file along with creating a symbolick link to the latest log (scriptname.latest.log)